i write for inner peace.

 So I spun: north, west, south, and east, searching for my center.

-My first stop was a ferry terminal in Seattle.
-The sight of departure took on the charm of a final flourish.
+My first stop was a ferry terminal in Seattle where passengers came and went.
 Autumn afternoons ended early, and the promise of good coffee kept your eyes open in the rain.

 The object was to move higher, so I flew North for the summer.

-The next stop was a train platform in uptown Chicago, amid the silhouette of rooftops back-lit by neon marquees.
+I arrived at a train platform in uptown Chicago and stared at the silhouette of rooftops back-lit by neon marquees.
 It was slam poetry night.
 I met a girl who I began writing about, the kind that smiled at you to be polite and never wrote back.
 I rode the Red Line back to an empty hotel room, invisible as the wind they named the city after.

-The object was to move together.
-I found myself drifting.
+The object was to move together, but I found myself drifting.

-I drove to a church in D.C. for a spring wedding.
+I drove to a church in D.C. for a spring wedding that wasn't mine.
 I stumbled out of the reception hall into a back alley bar named “Sovereign”.

-I froze on a bus stop bench in Milwaukee, staring at the Christmas lights that hung in the dead trees of an abandoned park.
+I froze on a bus stop bench in Milwaukee, below the Christmas lights that hung in the dead trees of an abandoned park.